Dr Julie Sigurdardottir

 Biography

 Her PhD research touched on areas within the developmental origins of health and disease (DOHaD) framework.
 She studied the effect of maternal obesity in pregnancy on offspring brain development and other important factors in their association such as maternal depression, diet and infection and placental function.
 She also investigated the relationship between risks of obesity and psychopathology in young children of obese women.
-Utilising neonatal brain MRI data collected through the developing Human Connectome Project, she developed tractography protocols for white-matter pathways which could help explore predispositions to risk of both increased adiposity and neurodevelopmental disorders such as ASD and ADHD.
+Utilising neonatal brain MRI data collected through the developing Human Connectome Project, she developed tractography protocols for white-matter pathways which could help explore predispositions to risk of both increased adiposity and neurodevelopmental conditions such as ASD and ADHD.
 She focuses particularly on the reward and autonomic nervous systems and hypothalamic function.

 Research Interests